3slicesofpi/concept-1b/C01-Humanitarian Mission.md

 # Humanitarian Mission –

+: CONTEXT: 2044, East Africa.
+In rich countries: Importation of foreign workers such as refugees to counteract decrease in working age adults.
+Humanitarian mission sent to safely transport refugees.

 ## ACT 1

-##### “The meeting of the Emergency Committee convened by the WHO Director-General regarding the outbreak of novel coronavirus 2019 in the Republic of the Sudan, with exportations currently reported in Ethiopia, Somalia and Kenya took place on Wednesday, 22 August 2044.
+“The meeting of the Emergency Committee convened by the WHO Director-General regarding the outbreak of novel coronavirus 2019 in the Republic of the Sudan, with exportations currently reported in Ethiopia, Somalia and Kenya took place on Wednesday, 22 August 2044.
 The Committee’s gave advice to the Director-General, who made the final decision on the determination of a Public Health Emergency of International Concern.”

-#### -	Adapted from WHO statement.
+ -	Adapted from WHO statement.

+###### 1 Section 1

 The warm East African sea was uncharacteristically calm today.
 Light waves lapped at the crumbling dock of Hobyo, slowly eroding the bare rock.
 A perfect day for swimming, thought Emmet as he stared blankly into the sea.